skx/z80-cpm-scripting-interpreter/README.md

 ```

-Store the value 42 in the temporary storage area, then print that as if it were the ASCII code of a character (output "`*`"):
+Store the value 42 in the accumulator, then print that as if it were the ASCII code of a character (output "`*`"):

 ```
 c 42 x
 ```

-Configure the I/O port to be port 0x01, read a byte from it to the temporary storage area, then print that value:
+Configure the I/O port to be port 0x01, read a byte from it to the accumulator, then print that value:

 ```
 c 1 u i p